neperfepx/FEPX/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Provide a minimal working example that can be used to reproduce the bug, that is, complete but excluding unnecessary options, large inputs and excessive computation times.
-The example should include all necessary input files, and the terminal output as *plain text* (no screenshot, etc.), and be provided between triple backticks (Markdown formatting), as shown below:
+Provide a *minimal working example* that can be used to reproduce the bug, that is, *complete* but *excluding unnecessary options*, *large inputs* and *excessive computation times*.
+The example should include all necessary input files, and the terminal output.

+*Formatting is important*.
+As example should be written as *plain text* (no screenshot, etc.) and provided between triple backticks (Markdown formatting).
+Input or output text files that are too large to be provided in-text can be attached (GitHub requires a .txt extension).
+Images can be used if necessary.

+To preview your message, use "Preview".
+To edit your message after it is published, use "Edit".

+Here is an example of properly formatted example:

 ```
 ==========================     F   E   P   X   ==========================